flyingcloud4156/flyingcloud-4156-project/Readme_new.md

   * HTTP 401 Status Code with "Not logged in."
   * HTTP 403 Status Code with "Not a member of this ledger."
   * HTTP 500 Status Code with "Error occurred while retrieving budget status."

+#### GET /api/v1/ledgers/{ledgerId}/settlement-plan
+* Expected Input Parameters:
+  * ledgerId (long): the unique identifier of the ledger
+* Expected Output: A JSON object (SettlementPlanResponse) containing:
+  * transfers (list): list of transfer items, each with:
+    * fromUserId (long): user ID who should pay
+    * toUserId (long): user ID who should receive
+    * amount (decimal): transfer amount in ledger base currency
+  * transferCount (integer): total number of transfers in the plan
+  * totalAmount (decimal): total amount to be transferred (sum of all transfer amounts)
+* Description: Generates a minimal settlement plan for N-party debts using the heap-greedy algorithm.
+This endpoint uses default settings (no rounding, no caps, no payment channel constraints).
+For advanced options, use the POST endpoint.
+* Upon Success: HTTP 200 Status Code returned with settlement plan in JSON
+* Upon Failure:
+  * HTTP 401 Status Code with "Not logged in."
+  * HTTP 403 Status Code with "Not a member of this ledger."
+  * HTTP 404 Status Code with "Ledger not found."
+  * HTTP 500 Status Code with "Error occurred while generating settlement plan."

+#### POST /api/v1/ledgers/{ledgerId}/settlement-plan
+* Expected Input Parameters:
+  * ledgerId (long): the unique identifier of the ledger
+  * SettlementConfig (optional, JSON object): configuration for advanced settlement options:
+    * roundingStrategy (string, optional): rounding strategy - "ROUND_HALF_UP" (default), "TRIM_TO_UNIT", or "NONE"
+    * maxTransferAmount (decimal, optional): maximum transfer amount per transaction (cap).
+Null means no cap.
+    * paymentChannels (map, optional): map of user ID pairs (fromUserId-toUserId as string key) to allowed payment channels (set of strings).
+Empty means all channels allowed.
+    * forceMinCostFlow (boolean, optional): force use of min-cost flow algorithm instead of heap-greedy (default: false)
+    * minCostFlowThreshold (integer, optional): threshold for switching to min-cost flow.
+If heap-greedy produces more transfers than this threshold, fallback to min-cost flow.
+    * currencyRates (map, optional): currency conversion rates map (fromCurrency-toCurrency as string key -> rate as decimal).
+If not provided, assumes 1:1 for same currency.
+* Expected Output: A JSON object (SettlementPlanResponse) containing:
+  * transfers (list): list of transfer items, each with:
+    * fromUserId (long): user ID who should pay
+    * toUserId (long): user ID who should receive
+    * amount (decimal): transfer amount (after rounding and currency conversion if applicable)
+  * transferCount (integer): total number of transfers in the plan
+  * totalAmount (decimal): total amount to be transferred (sum of all transfer amounts)
+* Description: Generates a settlement plan with custom constraints, rounding rules, currency conversion, and algorithm selection.
+Supports both heap-greedy (default) and min-cost flow algorithms.
+Can apply transfer caps, payment channel constraints, and currency conversion rates.
+* Upon Success: HTTP 200 Status Code returned with settlement plan in JSON
+* Upon Failure:
+  * HTTP 400 Status Code with "Invalid input." (e.g., invalid rounding strategy, negative cap)
+  * HTTP 401 Status Code with "Not logged in."
+  * HTTP 403 Status Code with "Not a member of this ledger."
+  * HTTP 404 Status Code with "Ledger not found."
+  * HTTP 500 Status Code with "Error occurred while generating settlement plan."

 # 4. Client Application